artemvlas/qmicroz/README.md

 ---
 ### How to link a compiled library to an existing project:
 Trivial example.
-Windows system, you have ready-made files: _libqmicroz.dll, qmicroz.h, qmicroz_global.h_\
+Windows system, you have ready-made files: _qmicroz.h and libqmicroz.dll_\
 Just create a folder in the root of your Qt project (for example **'lib'**) and copy these files into it.

 And add to CMakeLists.txt: